 Replacement fresh air is then introduced via the penthouse louvred vent at the head of the stair, which allows fresh air to enter the building.
 Separate environmental fire smoke dampers are located and installed at each level served above the stair door allowing the fresh make up air to enter to common area.

-The advantage of this system is the cost-efficiency in utilising the smoke ventilation system to create healthier and more comfortable environment whilst still meeting all the life safety requirements of the Approved Document B (ADB).
+The advantage of this system is the cost-efficiency in utilising the smoke venting system to create healthier and more comfortable environment whilst still meeting all the life safety requirements of the Approved Document B (ADB).

-Car Park System
+Car Park Smoke Venting System